RobinVercammen/meteor-zero-to-hero/03-javascript/readme.md

 ## Much more javascript

-Javascript is great for building application.
+Javascript is great for building applications.
 Because we are in the browser we get access to the `html` element and can manipulate them.
 This empowers us to build fully functioning client applications.